jeremybytes/csharp-interfaces-resources/README.md

 You can leave this terminal open for all of the samples; each sample uses the same web service.

-To stop the service, press "Ctrl+C".
+To stop the service, press "Ctrl+C" in the terminal.

 **Running the Web Application**
 To run the web application (PeopleViewer), use the following steps: